 “With our dedication to growing in greenhouses, using only natural light, we use 90 per cent less electricity than a traditional indoor cultivation facility.
 We also irrigate our plants with recaptured and filtered rainwater.
 It’s sustainably ‘clean’ and also pesticide free.
 As you know, quality is not a fad and will never go out of fashion.

 “It also has other advantages for us too.
-People put their hand up to work for us, and they say – ‘I believe in what you do, I believe in your mission, and I believe in the future of this business that you guys have imagined’ – it really helps us attract the right calibre of people to the team.
+People put their hand up to work for us, and they say – ‘I believe in what you do, I believe in your mission, and I believe in the future of this business that you guys have imagined’ – it really helps us attract the right caliber of people to the team.
 We’re looking for people who are committed to more than just a paycheck.

 Taking the First Steps